Portland Downtown stimulates a vibrant, thriving, and sustainable downtown community.

 To make the downtown experience the best it can be, we have an active and engaged Board of Directors, dedicated committees and amazing volunteers.
-We also partner with other local organizations and community leaders who share our vision for a dynamic, beautiful and thriving downtown.
+We also partner with other local organizations and community leaders who share our vision for a clean, safe, vibrant downtown.

 What We Do

-- Vitality — We actively promote and drive business to the downtown region through powerful print & online communications and major community events like the Old Port Festival and Merry Madness.
+- Vitality — We actively promote and drive business to the downtown region through powerful print & online communications and major community events like Downtown Worker Appreciation Day and Merry Madness.

 - Experience — We keep Portland safe through our cadet program and improvements to street lighting & signage.
 We create cleaner, more welcoming spaces through landscaping, graffiti removal and repairs to aging sidewalks and tree wells.